 APPLY NOW

-If you’re part of a diaspora community, a First Nations storyteller, or someone whose home is rooted in both the afar and the here, this is for you.
+If you’re part of a migrant or diaspora community, a First Nations storyteller, or someone whose home is rooted in both the afar and the here, this is for you.

 Picture Culture: Here & Now is part of Horizon 2026 and invites locals to capture the Sunshine Coast — alive with stories, traditions, and identities that stretch beyond the expected.
 This is your chance to show what everyday cultural life looks like, from quiet rituals to joyful celebrations, and the ways people shape this region.